codeigniter4/CodeIgniter4/user_guide_src/source/concepts/autoloader.rst

 .. literalinclude:: autoloader/001.php

 The key of each row is the namespace itself.
 This does not need a trailing slash.
-If you use double-quotes to define the array, be sure to escape the backward slash.
-That means that it would be ``My\\App``, not ``My\App``.
 The value is the location to the directory the classes can be found in.
 They should have a trailing slash.

 By default, the application folder is namespace to the ``App`` namespace.
 While you are not forced to namespace the controllers,